UNM-CARC/QuickBytes/R_at_CARC/installing_packages.md

 Installing packages in a script is a little more complicated so it might be easier to just do it interactively.
 However, it is possible.

-So if you haven't created a personal library yet either interactively or through a script you first need to do that.
-The following commands in an R script will take care of this for you (it should...):
+If you haven't created a personal library yet either interactively or through a script you first need to do that.
+The following commands in an R script will take care of this for you:

 ```
 # First create the directory, .libPaths() will not append your library list unless the directory exists.